gray311/VLM_Unlearned/README.md

 2. Compute Rouge-L, Truth Ratio, and Probability.
 You can use the file **evaluate_util.py** in [TOFU](https://github.com/locuslab/tofu) and modify the configuration in ```config/eval.yaml```.
 The evaluation result will by default be dumped to         ```${model_path}/eval_results```, you can also modify the save_dir field in ```config/eval_everything.yaml```.

-The evaluation results on three datasets (forget, retain, reality) will be aggregated into one JSON file named ```eval_log_aggregated.json```.
+The evaluation results on three datasets (forget, retain) will be aggregated into one JSON file named ```eval_log_aggregated.json```.
 Finally, you can run
 ```
 bash scripts/aggregate.bash
 ```
-to obtain an aggregated csv format result that contains the Rouge-L, Truth Ratio, Probability, and KS-Test scores.
+to obtain an aggregated csv format result that contains the Rouge-L, Truth Ratio, Probability, KS-Test scores, Exact Match, GPT score, APE, and MIA.

-4. GPT-eval and Exact Match:
 ```
 python results_collect.py # this step aims to collect all results file ```eval_log_aggregated.json``` of all unlearned checkpoints.

-python gpt_eval.py # Please add your api for evaluation.
 ```

 5. Compute ACC metric on MME and POPE.